List of The Blacklist characters: Zal Bin Hasaan

 Zal Bin Hasaan (Blacklister No. 31), born Shahin Navabi, is the younger brother of Mossad agent Samar Navabi.
 He witnessed his parents' murder at a very young age.
 He faked his own death after carrying out his very first bomb attack, adopted the pseudonym "Zal Bin Hasaan", and began a career as a feared and vicious terrorist in the service of the Iranian regime.
 He evaded capture for many years, despite the best efforts of an elite Mossad task force dedicated to hunting him down.
 He resurfaced in America, where he abducted six technicians working on Israel's Iron Dome defense system.
 Posing as a hostage, he was reunited with his sister, claiming he had gone into hiding to avoid persecution.
 He and his men infiltrated a Mossad compound, seeking a list that contained the names of the members of the task force.
 However, Samar and her ex-partner destroyed it when she found out his actions as a terrorist.
-After Shahin was captured by Red, Samar disowns him, believing that he died with their parents.
+After Shahin was captured by Red, Samar disowns him, believing that the heart and soul of Samar died with their parents.
 She leaves him in Red's custody, and Red turned him over to unnamed associates in exchange for a favor.